ckhai01/tp/docs/UserGuide.md

 5. **Try a few commands:**
     - `help` — open the help window
-    - `list` — show all contacts
-    - `add n/John Doe p/98765432 e/johnd@example.com i/A0000000Y` — add a contact
+    - `add n/John Doe p/98765432 e/johnd@example.com i/A0000000Y` — add a person
+    - `view 1` — shows 1st person in the list
+    - `view A0000000Y` — shows John Doe, assuming you have added him
+    - `list` — show all people
-    - `delete 3` — delete the 3rd contact in the list
+    - `delete 3` — delete the 3rd person in the list
-    - `clear` — delete all contacts
+    - `clear` — delete all people
     - `exit` — quit the app

 > If you see a security prompt on macOS the first time you open the app, right-click the `.jar` and choose **Open**, then confirm.